TPD Claim Stories.

-Georgia was really enjoying working again but in the past few months she constantly felt weak, tired and had trouble swallowing.
+Georgia was really enjoying working again but for a few months, she had been feeling constantly felt weak, tired, and had trouble swallowing.
 Her symptoms were getting worse when her doctor referred her to a neurologist.
 Unfortunately, Georgia, despite her age, was diagnosed with Motor Neurone Disease.

 Things escalated quickly, she was soon forced to stop work and had to rely on a motorised wheelchair to get around.
 The reality of how she was going to support her daughter in the future soon set in before a friend recommended she contact Law Partners for advice on a potential TPD payout.

 Georgia had no idea about TPD and became really skeptical when she found out it was related to her super policy because Georgia knew her two super accounts had less than $1000 in them – which she assumed couldn’t result in much of a payout.

 Despite Georgia’s assumption, her friend convinced her to call and she was put in touch with TPD specialist Quanita, who immediately informed Georgia that her low account balances would not impact a potential payout as long as the premiums were paid.
 A surprised Georgia quickly sent through her super statements to Quanita who confirmed she was eligible for a TPD payout on both policies.

 Quanita took care of Georgia’s two claims and eventually informed her that she would receive a TPD payout of over $650,000.